faniAhmed/GoogleAdsTransparencyScraper/README.md

 ### GoogleAds():

-The class GoogleAds has Region as an Optional parameter.
+The class GoogleAds has Region and proxy as Optional parameters.
+Proxy will remain same for a single object instance though you can update proxy and cookies using the refresh_session() function (Details are available in the section below).

 ```
-def__init__(self, region="anywhere")
+def__init__(self, region="anywhere", proxy=None)
 ```

 The Obj instance can be created as follow

 ```
+proxy = {
+              "http"  : http_proxy,
+              "https" : https_proxy,
+              "ftp"   : ftp_proxy
+            }
 Obj1 = GoogleAds()
-Obj2 = GoogleAds("pk")
+Obj2 = GoogleAds(region="pk")
+Obj3 = GoogleAds(proxy=proxy)
+Obj4 = GoogleAds(region="pk", proxy=proxy)
 ```

 The followinga are the functions provided in this module

 ##### Refresh Session:

-It changes cookies and makes a new session with Google.
-Benificient to call periodically so Google does not block you too early.
+It changes cookies and proxies[Optional] making a new session with Google.
+Benificient to call periodically so Google does not block you.
+The previous region will be continued and proxies will be updated as per given parameters.
 ```
 Obj1.refresh_session()
+Obj1.refresh_session(proxy=proxy)
 ```

 ##### Get All Search Suggestion: